-I believe we go through challenges in life to overcome them, learn from them, and use those experiences to help others who are going through a similar process.
-Most of us have heard that breastfeeding is natural but doesn’t always come naturally.
+I believe we go through challenges in life to overcome them, learn from them and use those experiences to help others who are going through a similar process.
+Most of us have heard that breastfeeding is natural but doesn’t always come easily.
 I thought because I read a breastfeeding book while I was pregnant and took a childbirth class; it meant that I was fully prepared.
-I learned that proper preparation includes breastfeeding education, such as taking a breastfeeding class from a qualified Lactation professional, and lining up a good support system.
+I learned that proper preparation includes breastfeeding education, such as taking a breastfeeding class from a qualified lactation educator, and lining up a good support system.
 Unfortunately, there’s really a limited amount of information given in standard medical and nursing training with regards to breastfeeding.
 New mothers are not often set up to succeed because they are not armed with the right information or don’t receive enough support.

 The course is taught by Gini Baker, RN, MPH, IBCLC.
 She is a well-respected expert in the field of Lactation, with more than two decades of experience working with mothers and babies.
 The course is made up of lecture, videos, assignments, exams, and clinical hours.
 The final assignment is writing a comprehensive teaching curriculum which prepares you to get out there and get started.
-I highly recommend this course to anyone with an interest in Lactation Education and Counseling.
+I highly recommend this course to anyone with an interest in pursuing a path as a Lactation Education Counselor.

 For more information about this program, check out Gini’s website and if you have any questions, feel free to contact me or leave a comment below.